MixedRealityETHZ/Automatic-Transcription-and-Translation/README.md

 ## Project Overview

 ATT (Automatic Transcription & Translation) leverages the capabilities of the Magic Leap 2 glasses, combined with OpenAI's Whisper model, to provide an unobtrusive mixed reality experience in multilingual communication.
 This repository contains all the components of our project, including the Unity project, the compiled application, the Flask API, the final project report, and a demo video.
-For an in-depth explanation of how the project works, check our [final report](link-missing).
+For an in-depth explanation of how the project works, check our [final report](./MR-ATT-final-report.pdf).

 ## Contents

 - **att.unitypackage**: Package of our Unity project.
 - **MRATT.apk**: Compiled application for the ML2 glasses.
 - **api.py**: Flask API script to be run on a server.
-- **ATT-final-report.pdf**: Comprehensive project report detailing the development process and findings.
+- **MR-ATT-final-report.pdf**: Comprehensive project report detailing the development process and findings.
-- **ATT-final-demo.mp4**: Demo video showcasing the application in action.
+- **MR-ATT-poster-presentation.pdf**: Poster of the poster presentation.

 ## Prerequisites